FEATUREDINTERVIEWS

 Frank Talerico with former Governor and Presidential Candidate Jeb Bush | Photo © 2009 Wayne Koss

 Hunt’s stature certainly resonates and is deeply revered by the current owner Frank Talerico who revels in the opportunity to bring more significance to his own era.
-Ironically Talerico was to discover he had walked in some of Hunts’ footsteps already as he is also from Detroit and was a developer in Coral Springs before learning the tremendous feat of his prominent predecessor.
+Ironically Talerico was to discover he had walked in some of Hunts’ footsteps already as he is also from Detroit, Michigan, and was a developer in his own right before learning the tremendous feats of his prominent predecessor.

 Doug Flutie at The Ocean Manor Beach Resort Fort Lauderdale with his Band – WSVN 7 TV | A FloridaysUSA.com – Floriidays Magazine event showcase Charity event for Autism